HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - Self-improvement is about solving problems in your life.
 Entrepreneurship is about solving problems in others life.
 When you do both, you unlock purpose, meaning, and fulfillment.
+- If you believe your product or service can fulfill a _true **need**_, it’s your moral obligation to sell it.
 - You weren't born with an interest.
 You programmed yourself into it.
 You were persuaded of its importance and adopted it to help you achieve your goals in life.
 So find a way to articulate that into story, make it intriguing enough so that you grasp the attention for your audience.
 - [[Writing#Build an audience |Building an audience]] of people is to remove your dependency on your employer, government, and any other centralized entity that controls most aspects of your life.
 > If someone can “flip a switch” and destroy your business, you’re playing roulette with your financial plan.
-Take **extreme ownership** (that doesn't mean you must disregard delegation).
+Take **extreme ownership** (that doesn't mean you're disregarding delegation).
 > If you can outsource something or not do something for less than your ideal hourly rate, outsource it or don’t do it.
 If you can hire someone to do it for less than your hourly rate, hire them.
 That's how you spend your money to buy back your time.
 - You are to become the _source_ of your interests to attract an audience.
 Not an influencer, a producer. ***A value creator***, to be exact.
 You are trying to improve the lives of others by consuming, synthesizing, developing, creating, and distributing value.
 The heart of entrepreneurship is creation and innovation.
 - Value creators are those who dedicate themselves to their interests, take it on as their life’s work to explore them, and distill the information into education.
 - ==Putting a new spin on something old is also a viable path for creators==.
-Take what already exists, then make them better.
-Train yourself to spot hidden gems, take them and apply better marketing to make it your product.
+Take what already exists, then make them better. ==Train yourself to spot hidden gems==, take them and apply better marketing to make it your product.
 > [!important]- THINK like a producer
 > To succeed as a producer, surrender your own selfishness and address the selfishness of others.
 Stop chasing money and start chasing **needs**, or factors that drive the needs (problems, pain points, service deficiencies, and emotions).
 >
-> Fun fact: The **need** is actually the **most important** aspect of all in the world of business.
+> Fact: You have to start with the customer experience and work backwards. ==The **need** is actually the **most important** aspect of all in the world of business==.
 That's exactly why e-thots are millionaires, because they address a primal need - sexual need.
+>
+> Small ***experiments***, repeated over time, are the recipe for transformation in business, and life.
+Experiments are supposed to fail.
+And should they fail, you just take what you’ve learned and try again a little bit *differently*.
+> If you’re afraid to start or ask, you can’t experiment.
+And if you can’t experiment, you can’t do business.
+Leaping is all that matters.
 - You must understand the big picture strategy with all of its moving parts before you start trying to make the system work.
 - It is easy to get overwhelmed if you try to do everything at once.
-Start small, then work up.
+Start small, then work your way up.
 - Get in the habit of starting projects that you have a vague idea how to complete it and figure out along the way.
 - Launch products around the ideas that did well for you.
 Every 3-6 months, launch at least one free product and one paid product until you have a brand and business you are satisfied with.
-- Anyone can get any result they want in life with enough trial and error.
-Courses just help people skip a few of those trials and errors.
 - Embrace the struggle.
 That's where the most impactful lessons come from.
 > Work compresses the mind, rest expands the mind.
 > **Attaining the unprecedented demands unprecedented action**.
 > If you want to live unlike everyone, you can’t be like everyone.
 When the sheep are lining up single-file for slaughter, you want to own the slaughterhouse.